Chasing Waterfalls in the beautiful Aberdare National Park

 Please note that:

 Aside from waterfalls and crystal clear streams, game viewing in the park is a treat.
-The Aberdares are home to elephants, leopards, black rhinos, buffalo, hyenas, serval cats, bongos, zebra, warthog, bushbuck, monkeys, and several other species.
+The Aberdares are home to elephants, leopards, black rhinos, buffalo, hyenas, serval cats, bongos, zebras, warthogs, bushbucks, monkeys, and several other species.

 Waterfalls in Aberdare National Park